Space of isospectral periodic tridiagonal matrices: The orbit space of the torus action

 \begin{cor}[Theorem of Buchstaber--Terzic \cite{BTober,BT2}] Consider the effective action of $T=T^3/\Delta(T^1)$ on the manifold $\Fl_3$ of complete complex flags in $\Co^3$.
 The orbit space $\Fl_3/T$ is homeomorphic to $S^4$. \end{cor}

 \begin{proof} Note that $X_{3,\lambda}$ is just the set of all Hermitian matrices with the given spectrum.
-This manifold is diffeomorphic to the flag manifold $\Fl_3$.
-The statement is the particular case of Corollary \ref{corOrbitSpace} with $n=3$. \end{proof}
+This manifold is diffeomorphic to the flag manifold $\Fl_3$. \edt{Notice that, if $n=3$ the characteristic polynomial is cubic so it has exactly one local maximum and one local minimum: $n_+=n_-=1$.
+Hence the statement} is the particular case of Corollary \ref{corOrbitSpace} with $n=3$. \end{proof}

 \begin{thm} If $\lambda$ is a simple spectrum such that either $n_+>1$ or $n_->1$, then $\Xn$ is not a homology manifold.
 In particular, this space is not a smooth manifold. \end{thm}